tobymao/18xx/lib/engine/ability/README.md

 - `increase`: If positive, this will increase the train limit with this amount in all faces.
 Default 0.
+- `constant`: If positive, this is the train limit used.
+Default 0.

 ## token